tedchain/tedchain-technology/README.md

 Description of the payload:

 - ``mutation``: The hex-encoded mutation.
-The mutation is serialized using the :ref:`Mutation Protocol Buffers schema <data-structures-mutation>`.
+The mutation is serialized using the `Mutation Protocol Buffers schema <data-structures-mutation>`.
 - ``signatures``: An array of documents with two properties, ``pub_key`` and ``signature``.

     - ``pub_key``: The hex-encoded public key used to sign.